feathersjs/docs/guides/basics/rest.md

 Currently Feathers officially has three transports:

-- [HTTP REST](../../api/express.md) for exposing services through a JSON REST API
+- [HTTP REST via Express](../../api/express.md) for exposing services through a JSON REST API
 - [Socket.io](../../api/socketio.md) for connecting to services through websockets and also receiving real-time service events
-- [Primus](../../api/primus.md) an alternative to Socket.io supporting several websocket protocols which support real-time events
+- [Primus](../../api/primus.md) an alternative to Socket.io supporting several websocket protocols which also supports real-time events

 In this chapter we will look at the HTTP REST transport and Feathers Express framework integration.

 ## REST and services

-One of the goals of Feathers is make building REST APIs easier since it is by far the most common protocol for web APIs.
+One of the goals of Feathers is make building [REST APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) easier since it is by far the most common protocol for web APIs.
 For example, we want to make a request like `GET /messages/1` and get a JSON response like `{ "id": 1, "text": "The first message" }`.
 You may already have noticed that the Feathers service methods and the HTTP methods like `GET`, `POST`, `PATCH` and `DELETE` are fairly complementary to each other:

 | Service method  | HTTP method | Path        |
 |-----------------|-------------|-------------|